Why Moving Makes You Feel Actually Dead Inside

 And while you're at it, give yourself a chance to say goodbye to the old place.
 After all, it's the end of an era, and even if the place wasn't perfect, you might have mixed-emotions about leaving.

-"If you’re moving out of your neighbourhood, make the time to have a farewell dinner at your favourite place," Dr. Amsellem says.
+"If you’re moving out of your neighborhood, make the time to have a farewell dinner at your favorite place," Dr. Amsellem says.
 "Maybe have a farewell dinner at your place with your roommate just to give a bit of closure to that time in your life together, so that your last time there isn’t just you frantically shoving things into a box."

 And in those moments when you're feeling overwhelmed (because let's face it, you will), remember that you're making this move for a reason — hopefully, a good one.